getsentry/airflow-metrics/README.md

 ## Configuration

-By default, `airflow-metrics` will begin extracting metrics from Airflow as you run your DAGs and send them to overflow.
+By default, `airflow-metrics` will begin extracting metrics from Airflow as you run your DAGs and send them to Datadog.
 You can opt out of it entirely or opt out of a subset of the metrics by setting these configurations in your `airflow.cfg`

 ```
 [airflow_metrics]